derailed/k9s/README.md

 1. You're running older versions of Kubernetes.
 K9s works best Kubernetes 1.12+.
 1. You don't have enough RBAC fu to manage your cluster (see RBAC section below).
-1. Your cluster does not run a metric server.

 ---